 Simple Linear Models

-The original goal of this analysis was to determine if evidence exists for porkbarrelling in the Queensland electorate.
+The original goal of this analysis was to determine if evidence exists for porkbarrelling in the Queensland electorates.
 The hypothesis was that electorates won on low margins would have increased spending.
 Fortunately for the populous, there is only weak evidence that this is the case.
+This is detailed in Figure 3-2 below.